ahwagner/vrs/docs/source/terms_and_model.rst

 @@@@@@@@@

-In the genetics community, variation is often used to mean *sequence* variation, describing the differences observed in DNA or AA bases among individuals, and typically with respect to a common reference sequence.
+In the genetics community, variation is often used to mean *sequence* variation, describing the differences observed in DNA or AA residues among individuals, and typically with respect to a common reference sequence.

 In VRS, the Variation class is the conceptual root of all types of biomolecular